AgungAryansyah/quizit/Readme.md

 # Quizit

-Quizit is a web app made as a final project for a web app development class in university.
+Quizit is a educational web app made as a final project for a web app development class in university.

 ## Prerequisites